emmajanedrews/base-template/_posts/2018-02-09-how-to-create-consistent-revenue-in-your-business.md

 youtube_code: 5C0lLQmNYZs
 ---

 {% include youtube.html %}

 I’m happy to be joined once again by Scott Agnew, who’s back to share his expertise with all of us.
 Today we’re going to explore the topic of how to create a steady stream of income in your real estate business.
-Scott got his license at 18 and has been in real estate since then, so he has a wealth of knowledge to share with everyone:
+Scott got his license at 18 and has been in real estate since then, so he has a wealth of knowledge to share with everyone.
+Here are some highlights from my interview with Scott:

 **What’s your No. 1 tip for creating consistent revenue in a real estate business?**